Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Attacks and Defences in Various Levels of Distributed Learning

 \subsubsection{Taxonomy of Defences}

-In results sharing paradigms, Tab.~\ref{tab:defences_result_sharing} summarizes the use case, key idea and effectiveness for existing attacks.
-Moreover, we will discuss various defences in model sharing frameworks as follows. \begin{itemize} \item[$\bullet$] \textbf{DP.} The work in~\cite{Ye2020Differentially} has proposed a novel differentially private agent advising approach, which employs the Laplace mechanism to add noise on the rewards used by student agents to select teacher agents.
+In results sharing paradigms, Tab.~\ref{tab:defences_result_sharing} summarizes the use case, key idea, and effectiveness for existing attacks.
+Moreover, we will discuss various defenses in model sharing frameworks as follows. \begin{itemize} \item[$\bullet$] \textbf{DP.} The work in~\cite{Ye2020Differentially} has proposed a novel differentially private agent advising approach, which employs the Laplace mechanism to add noise to the rewards used by student agents to select teacher agents.
 By using the advising approach and the DP technique, this approach can reduce the impact of malicious agents without identifying them and naturally control communication overhead.
-The work in~\cite{Wenbo2021Multi} adopted DP and studied the regret upper and lower bounds for MAB algorithms with a given local DP guarantee. \item[$\bullet$] \textbf{MPC.} Zhao~\cite{Zhao1018Distributed} has proposed to use the teacher-student framework in a more general distributed leaning setting.
+The work in~\cite{Ren2021Multi} adopted DP and studied the regret upper and lower bounds for MAB algorithms with a given local DP guarantee.
+The differentially private PATE framework has been proposed to achieve individual privacy guarantees with provable privacy bounds~\cite{Christopher2021Personalized,Long2019Scalable}. \item[$\bullet$] \textbf{MPC.} Zhao~\cite{Zhao2018Distributed} has proposed to use the teacher-student framework in a more general distributed learning setting.
 The goal of this work is to address distributed deep learning under DP using the teacher-student paradigm.
 In the setting, there are a number of distributed entities and one aggregator.
 Each distributed entity leverages deep learning to train a teacher network on sensitive and labeled training data.
 The knowledge of the teacher networks is transferred to the student network at the aggregator in a privacy-preserving manner that protects the sensitive data.
-This transfer results from training non-sensitive and unlabeled data.
-This paper also applies secure MPC to securely combine the outputs of local ML for updating. \item[$\bullet$] \textbf{Others.} If an ensemble contains enough models, and each model is trained with disjoint subsets of the training data in a distributed manner, then ``any predictions made by most of the models should not be based on any particular part of the training data''~\cite{abadi2017protection}.
+This transfer results from training non-sensitive and unlabeled data, which also applies secure MPC to securely combine the outputs of local ML for updating. \item[$\bullet$] \textbf{Others.} If an ensemble contains enough models, and each model is trained with disjoint subsets of the training data in a distributed manner, then ``any predictions made by most of the models should not be based on any particular part of the training data''~\cite{abadi2017protection}.
 The private aggregation of teacher ensembles (PATE) is based on this idea~\cite{papernot2016semi}.
 In more detail, the ensemble is seen as a set of ``teachers'' for a new ``student'' model.
 The student is linked to the teachers only by their prediction capabilities, and is trained by ``querying the teachers about unlabelled examples''.
-The prediction result is disjoined from the training data through this process.
-Therefore the data privacy can be protected.
-The privacy budget for PATE is much lower than traditional DP ML approaches.
+The prediction result is disjointed from the training data through this process.
+Therefore data privacy can be protected.
+The privacy budget for PATE is much lower than traditional DP-based ML approaches.
 But it may not work in many practical scenarios as it relies on an unlabelled public dataset. \end{itemize}